richardbuckle/AdvancedJenkins/blogpost/Advanced-Jenkins.md

 Below I'll describe adding the post-build action "Publish JUnit test result report" to publish the test results.

 ### gcovr
+This is a Python script that converts GCC and Clang/LLVM code coverage reports into the Cobertura format, so that Jenkins plug-ins can parse and display them, again adding some very helpful drill-down reporting.

 I am glad to say that [gcovr](https://software.sandia.gov/trac/fast/wiki/gcovr) is no longer a heavyweight install as I previously found.
 At the time of writing, the latest version is available for immediate download [from SVN](https://software.sandia.gov/svn/public/fast/gcovr) or you can just look at [the home page](https://software.sandia.gov/trac/fast/wiki/gcovr) and pick a download option.

 Put it into `/usr/local/bin` as usual.
 From the download path: